 4.1.
 In order to apply for the Bursary you need to complete the pregnancy, adoption and family leave support plan which can be found on the A-Z on iLearn A - Z Key Information (rdi.co.uk)

-4.2 This will prompt a meeting with an Inclusion adviser who will look at reasonable adjustments with you and discuss if a Break in Learning is required.
+4.2 This will prompt a meeting with an Wellbeing adviser who will look at reasonable adjustments with you and discuss if a Break in Learning is required.

 5. General